kubernetes-sigs/aws-load-balancer-controller/docs/index.md

 If you think you’ve found a potential security issue, please do not post it in the Issues.
 Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).

+## Support Policy
+Currently, AWS provides security updates and bug fixes to the latest available minor versions of AWS LBC.
+For other ad-hoc supports on older versions, please reach out through AWS support ticket.